swaldman/sbt-ethereum/src/main/paradox/settings/index.md

 **Default:** _a list containing the default `geth` keystore directory for your platform

-A sequence of File objects representing directories containing _Ethereum_ V3 Wallet JSON files that should automatically be imported into the _sbt-ethereum_ keystore.
+A sequence of File objects representing directories containing _ethereum_ V3 Wallet JSON files that should automatically be imported into the _sbt-ethereum_ keystore.

 @@@